The 14 best rock supergroups of all time

-Shortly after the formation of Fantômas came Tomahawk, a collaboration between Patton, The Jesus Lizard guitarist Duane Denison, Helmet/Battles drummer John Stanier and bass player Kevin Rutmanis (Melvins/Cows).
+Shortly after the formation of Fantômas came Tomahawk, a collaboration between Mike Patton, The Jesus Lizard guitarist Duane Denison, Helmet/Battles drummer John Stanier and bass player Kevin Rutmanis (Melvins/Cows).
 With four albums to their name, the band channel the ominous, disorientating sound of The Jesus Lizard with a thunderous rhythm section.
-Their 2007 album, Anonymous, features interpretations of Native American songs which Denison heard while touring reservations with Hank Williams III.
-Pro tip: check out their eponymous debut album.
+Their 2007 album, Anonymous, features interpretations of Native American songs which Duane heard while touring reservations with Hank Williams III.
+Pro-tip: check out their eponymous debut album.

-“To me, it is a traditional hardcore record,” says Patton.
+“To me, it is a traditional hardcore record,” the frontman says.
 “It is very pointed, direct and visceral.
-It reminded me of stuff that we had collectively all grown up with and loved when we were like teenagers — bands like the Accüsed, Deep Wound or Seige, stuff that was just brutal, uncompromising and right to the point.
+It reminded me of stuff that we had collectively all grown up with and loved when we were like teenagers – bands like the Accüsed, Deep Wound or Seige, stuff that was just brutal, uncompromising and right to the point.
 And now I got a chance to do a pencil-in-your-eye record.”